ubongndoh/alx-pre_course/README.md

 My first readme

-second update on the readme file using GitHub interface
+Second update on the readme file using GitHub interface